-Built by Lockheed Aircraft Corporation (LAC) in Burbank, California.
-Constructors Number 3317.
-Delivered to the U. S. Army.
+Built by Lockheed Aircraft Corporation (LAC) in Burbank.
+Constructors Number 322-3317.
+Delivered to the U. S. Army Air Force (USAAF) as P-38G-13-LO Lightning serial number 43-2208.
 Disassembled and shipped overseas and reassembled.

 Assigned to the 5th Air Force, 49th Fighter Group, 9th Fighter Squadron.
 No known nose art or nickname.
 Assigned to pilot Lt.
 Ralph Wandrey.

-On October 8, 1943 after take off at Dobodura, this P-38 crashed and burned.
-The unknown pilot survived.
+On October 8, 1943 after take off at Dobodura, this P-38 crashed and burned with the pilot escaping safely.

 Kieth Hopper adds: